 Graeme Nuttall, head of the Equity Incentives team at law firm Fieldfisher, and as the Government's Independent Adviser on Employee Ownership author of "Sharing Success: The Nuttall Review of Employee Ownership, says:

-"The UK Government is committed to encouraging employee ownership in the UK economy.
-The Employee Ownership Index has a very helpful role in achieving this aim of promoting employee ownership in the UK.
-The share prices of companies in the Index are higher over the long term than FTSE All-Share companies which should encourage more companies to take up employee ownership as a way to improve performance and employee well-being."
+"The Employee Ownership Index continues to play an important role in demonstrating the benefits of employee ownership.
+The share prices of companies in the Index are higher over the long term than FTSE All-Share companies.
+The Index should encourage more listed, as well as private, companies to look at employee ownership as a means of achieving growth."

 Notes to Editors